manumerous/galliker.tech/_projects/lynx_ode.md

 Given an initial state $$\bm x_0$$ at time $$t_0$$, the ODE solver is then used to forward integrate the system over time, resulting in a time series of states $$\bm x(t)$$.
 This ODE describing the dynamical system is also referred to as the system flow map.

+## Included ODE Solvers

-The following ODE solvers are currently included in the library:
+The following methods are currently included:

+- Explicit Euler (also known as Forward Euler)
+- Implicit Euler (also known as Euler Backward)
+- 2nd Order Runge-Kutta
+- 4th Order Runge-Kutta

 ### Explicit Euler